winterland1989/Action.js/README.md

 });

 ```
-Yeah, it does work, but we don't want force our user to write like above, and we should throw `Error` in case user didn't `guard` them:
+Yeah, it does work(and sometimes very useful), but we don't want to force our user to write like above, and we should throw `Error` in case user didn't `guard` them, so here let me present the final version of `go`:

 ```js
 Action.prototype.go = function(cb) {